nadiaharb/racetrack/README.md

 ## Race Sessions

-A race session is an instance of a race where up to 8 drivers try to get the fastest lap.
-The race finishes after 10 minutes (in normal mode), and the winner is the driver with the fastest lap time.
+A race session is an instance of a race where up to 8 Race Drivers participate.
+The race finishes after 10 minutes (in normal mode).

 ## Race Cars